SchabanBo/qlevar_router/README.md

 This method will be called before removing the page from the stack

+## Observer

+to observe every navigation in your app you could set QObserver to the `QR.observer`.
+QObserver can have :

+- **onNavigate**: add listener to every new route that will be added to the tree
+- **onPop**: Add listener to every route that will be deleted from the tree

 ## Not found page

 you can set your custom not found page to show it whenever a page was not found, or a default one will be set.